Deb Mell: City council

 In July 2013, Alderman Richard Mell, Deb Mell's father, retired from the city council after nearly 40 years.
 Mayor Rahm Emanuel was charged with appointing his successor and settled on Deb Mell.
 The appointment was announced on July 24 and confirmed by the city council later that day.

 A member of the city council's Committee on Housing and Real Estate, Mell has been criticized by local activists for her financial ties to real estate developers and her involvement in allowing a developer to evict residents of her ward from their homes.

 Mell's tenure in office ended after losing her 2019 reelection bid.
 After placing second in the general election round of the 2019 Chicago municipal election, Mell was narrowly defeated in a runoff by Rossana Rodriguez-Sanchez.

 In the runoff of the 2019 Chicago mayoral election, which coincided with her aldermanic runoff, Mell endorsed Lori Lightfoot.
 This came despite Lightfoot having, in the first round of Mell's aldermanic reelection campaign, endorsed one of her opponents (Katie Sieracki).

-Personal
+Personal life

 Mell is openly lesbian.
 She was married to Christin Baker from 2011 to 2014.
 She was one of four openly LGBT members of the Illinois General Assembly, along with Reps.
 Greg Harris and Kelly Cassidy, both Democrats from Chicago, and Sam Yingling a Democrat from Round Lake Beach, Illinois, in suburban Chicago.

 Mell served on former Mayor Richard M. Daley's Advisory Council for Human Relations and is active in numerous LGBT activist groups.
 She has received a National Organization for Women award for her activism, as well as the Howard Brown Cornerstone Award for community excellence.